umashankardotnet/software-engineer/dsa/dynamic-programming.md

-Dynamic Programming (DP) is a powerful technique used in **algorithm design** for solving problems that can be broken down into **overlapping subproblems** with **optimal substructure**.

----
+# Dynamic Programming - Detailed Explanation with 15 Use Cases

-## 🧠 What is Dynamic Programming (DP)?
+## What is Dynamic Programming (DP)?

-Dynamic Programming is an approach to solving **complex problems by breaking them down into simpler subproblems**, solving each subproblem just once, and **storing their results** (usually in an array or table) to avoid redundant work.
+Dynamic Programming (DP) is a method used in computer science to solve problems by breaking them down into smaller subproblems, solving each subproblem once, and storing their solutions.
+It is ideal when problems exhibit:

-> It’s like remembering past answers to avoid repeating the same work.

----

-## 🧩 When Should You Use DP?

-Use **Dynamic Programming** when:

-1. **Overlapping Subproblems**: The same subproblems are solved multiple times.
+### 1. **Overlapping Subproblems**

+You solve the **same subproblem** multiple times.

+**What it means:**
+Instead of solving different pieces of the problem, you keep solving the same thing over and over during recursion.

+**DP helps by**:
+*Storing already computed results (memoization or table)* so you **don’t repeat the same work**.

+### 2. **Optimal Substructure**

-2. **Optimal Substructure**: The solution to the main problem depends on the optimal solution of its subproblems.
+The solution to a problem can be built using solutions of its **subproblems**.

----
+**What it means:**
+You can **combine smaller solutions** to form the final answer, and the *best* answer to the overall problem comes from *best answers of subparts*.

+**DP helps by**:
+*Ensuring that each step contributes optimally* to the final solution, rather than brute-forcing every combination.

-## 🔍 Compare with Other Techniques
+## Compare with Other Techniques

 | Technique               | Description                                           | When to Use                                             |
 | ----------------------- | ----------------------------------------------------- | ------------------------------------------------------- |